+Appendix 5: Example Letter

+Date:

+Dear Parent/Guardian of

 Your child's attendance has fallen below our required standard of 95% and currently stands at

+%

 This rate needs to improve and we will be monitoring your child's attendance again in two weeks.
-If it then shows improvement there will be no need for any further involvement.
+If it ther shows improvement there will be no need for any further involvement.
 However, if it does not, you may be asked to come into school for a meeting.

 Please let us know if there is any way in which we can support you to ensure that your child's attendance improves.

+Yours faithfully

+Head Teacher

+Appendix 6: Example Letter

+Date:

+Dear Parent/Guardian

 You received a letter two weeks ago from the school to inform you that your child's attendance was below our expectations.

 Unfortunately, there does not seem to have been any improvement in the rate of attendance.

 I therefore request that you attend an appointment at the school on:

-\\\\\ at \\\\\.
+at

 Please contact the school if you are unable to make this appointment so that we can arrange a time and date which is more suitable.

+Yours faithfully

+Head Teacher